nakhterrana/merchant-assistant/README.md

 1. User interacts with the chat bot via the merchant app.
 2. The chat bot processes the user's query and sends it to the deployed Vertex AI model(code-bison).
 3. The model processes the query and responds with the relevant information in form of SQL query.
-4. Chatbot triggers BigQuery queries to retrieve dataof BigCommerce from Google Bigquery.
+4. Chatbot triggers BigQuery queries to retrieve data of BigCommerce from Google Bigquery.
 5. The chat bot's response is processed by Text-Bison to make it user-friendly.
 6. The transformed response is displayed to the user in the merchant app.